denodrivers/postgres/docs/README.md

 certificate to encrypt your connection that, if not taken care of, can render your certificate invalid.

-When using a self signed certificate, make sure to specify the path to the CA certificate in the `tls.caFile` option when creating the Postgres `Client`, or using the `--cert` option when starting Deno.
-The latter approach only works for Deno 1.12.2 or later.
+When using a self signed certificate, make sure to specify the PEM encoded CA certificate in the `tls.caCertificates` option when creating the Postgres `Client` (Deno 1.15.0 later), or using the `--cert` option when starting Deno (Deno 1.12.2 or later).

 TLS can be disabled from your server by editing your `postgresql.conf` file and setting the `ssl` option to `off`, or in the driver side by using the "disabled"